cmate5614530/cmate5614530/README.md

 - I work full time and prefer long-term collaboration.
 - You can [send mail](mailto:cmate5614530@gmail.com) or contact me via [skype](https://join.skype.com/invite/fm0GRG34ND1D)
 ### My Skills  -->
-As a professional web developer, I have been dealing with Sports Betting and Online Casino System for years.
+As a professional full stack developer, I have been dealing with Sports Betting and Online Casino System for years.
 Welcome for anyone wants to build own bookie and all-in-one system.

 I have strong skills with both website and webapp(PWA) development.